flagrow/flarum-ext-image-upload/readme.md

 ## Configuration

-Visit the settings page of the extension to configure your services.
+Visit the settings tab of the extension in your admin to configure your image upload services.

 ## End-user usage